-Figure 3: Air box construction and location.
+Figure 5: Air box construction and location.
 Note the mass air flow sensor used for engine calibration.

 The air box of the UW snowmobile features a large two stage air box system that features an upper and lower box assembly.
-The large overall size of the dual air box assembly reduces the velocity of air in the system, which thereby reduces intake noise.
+The large overall size of the dual air box assembly reduces the air velocity in the system, which thereby reduces intake noise.
 The upper portion air box was constructed from aluminum and shaped to maximize airflow and minimize size, allowing the use of an unmodified hood.
 The aluminum upper air box was covered with a sound-dampening rubber compound to reduce resonant vibration and intake noise.
 The upper air box pulls air through an adapted automotive air intake system from the lower air box.
 The lower air box intake location was optimized to minimize inducted air temperature based on data logged during actual riding conditions.

-The FS engine oil system was also modified for integration into the sled.
 The FS engine uses a dry sump design to allow a lower mounting point, improving handling by lowering the center of gravity.
 The dry sump design requires a separate oil reservoir.
-The team used the stock FS reservoir to ensure correct flow and reserve volume and mounted it in a central location near the airbox.
+The team used the stock FS reservoir to ensure correct flow and reserve volume and remounted it in a central location near the airbox.
 This location allows for more room in the engine bay for mufflers and sound dampening.
 The reservoir was coated with reflective material to minimize heat absorbed from the nearby muffler.
 Oil lines running near hot exhaust components are covered in reflective insulation to prevent heat damage.

-To improve cooling efficiency, the team utilized an oil cooler mounted near the front of the lower cowl.
+To improve cooling efficiency, the team utilized an oil cooler mounted near the front of the lower cowl as seen in figure 6.
 Oil is circulated from the engine's crankcase, through the heat exchanger, and back into the reservoir.
 Vents were cut into the lower cowl to maximize airflow through the oil cooler and provide additional under-hood cooling.

-Figure 4: Picture of the oil cooler mounting system designed to efficiently cool the FS engine.
+Figure 6: Picture of the oil cooler mounting system designed to efficiently cool the FS engine.